erikbrinkman/d3-dag/README.md

 - `coordSpread` was removed in favor of `coordCenter` which produces a slightly better layout in the same amount of time.
 - `test/data` was moved to `examples`.
 This isn't technically part of the api, but it may break examples that required the old file location.
 - Link data is created at dag creation time.
 This also isn't technically backwards compatible but might increase memory consumption.

+## Contributing

+Contributions, issues, and PRs are all welcome!